 Following are details of available trading instruments at IC Markets:

-There is a great variety of trading instruments that can be traded by opening an account with IC Markets in Australia.
-The number of available instruments is higher than many regulated CFD brokers in Australia.
+There is a great variety of trading instruments that can be traded by opening an account with IC Markets in South Africa.
+The number of available instruments is higher than many regulated CFD brokers in South Africa.

 The customer support service at IC Markets is impressive.
 Clients can connect with the customer support staff via 3 means.
 We have separately reviewed our experience with the support staff with all three:

-Overall, the customer support service for Australian clients is very good at IC Markets.
-Clients in Australia can reach out for support through multiple methods at any time on any day.
+Overall, the customer support service for South African clients is very good at IC Markets.
+Clients in South Africa can reach out for support through multiple methods at any time on any day.

 Yes.
-IC Markets is regulated by the top-tier ASIC and can be considered safe for trading CFDs in Australia.
-It allows opening AUD-based accounts with free local bank deposits and withdrawals.
+IC Markets is regulated by the top-tier ASIC and can be considered safe for trading CFDs in South Africa.
+Although, it is not regulated by FSCA and does not offer ZAR-based accounts.

 The spreads and other trading costs are very low while no non-trading charges exist at IC Markets.
 Multiple instruments can be traded with different trading platforms and suitable account types.
-The customer support service is excellent in Australia.
+The customer support service is excellent in South Africa but local phone support is not available.